Shikano Castle: History

 On his death, the Kamei clan was transferred to Tsuwano Domain and Shikano Castle was turned over to the Ikeda clan of Tottori Domain.
 The hilltop fortifications were demolished under the shogunate's policy of limiting the number of castles per domain.

 Current situation

-On the current site, only fragments of walls and steps remain snd portions of the moat remain.
+On the current site, only fragments of walls and steps remain and portions of the moat remain.
 The site is a park.